singlavinod/Self-Driving-Car-NanoDegree-Udacity/Term1-Computer-Vision-and-Deep-Learning/Project3-Behavioral-Cloning/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road on both tracks instead of just one.
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+This was done for both tracks to help generalize the model.

 For details about how I created the training data, see the next section.